-TO THE CITY ENGINEER AND SURVEYOR •••••

-I hereby submit Plans, Section Elevations, Block Plans and Details s for New Building

-Alterations, Additions for use as Domestic Building, Dwelling Ho

-Building of the Warehouse class, in accordance with Building Rule No.6.

-Plot NoStreet or Road

-Having a frontage to

-Foundations

-Damp-proof Course

-External Walls

-Mortar in Walls

-Floor (describe all types of floors)

-Roof (covering of)

-Ceilings

-Description of water fittings

-Means of water supply

-Description of machinery to be installed

-Name of Architect

-Address

-Cost of proposed works: Shs

-I certify that the term under lease Nowill be full

-application and the accompanying plans are to the best of my knowledge.

-Signature of Architect
+TO THE CITY ENGINEER AND SURVEYOR.....
+I hereby submit Plans, Section Elevations, Block Plans and Details for New Building Alterations, Additions for use as Domestic Building, Dwelling House, Public Building, Building of the Warehouse class, in accordance with Building Rule No.6.
+Plot No.....Street or Road.....
+Having a frontage to.....
+Foundations.....
+Damp-proof Course.....
+External Walls.....
+Mortar in Walls.....
+Floor (describe all types of floors).....
+Roof (covering of).....
+Ceilings.....
+Description of water fittings.....
+Means of water supply.....
+Description of machinery to be installed.....
+Name of Architect.....
+Address Cost of proposed works: Shs.....
+I certify that the term under lease No......will be fully complied to and that application and the accompanying plans are to the best of my knowledge.
+Signature of Architect.....

-Date Full Name and Address of owner
+Date.....
+Full Name and Address of owner.....

-(In Block Le etters)

-I hereby give am undertaking:

-a) To cleanse and maintain common parts and premises (section I I of the Public Health

-Building Rules, 1951)

-b) To provide dustbin bays at front of premises or in the backyard to the satisfaction of the

-Medical Officer of Health.

-c) To construct a footpath along the frontage of Building in accordance with City

-Engineer's requirement

-Owner's Signature Date

-N.B -Particulars of any proposed drainage must be submitted on the -

-appendix to the Drainage and sanitation rules, 1950, or any rules amen nding or replacing the

-same, should accompany this application.

-Delete description inapplicable.
-OFFICIAL USE ONLY

-File No

-206 Date Received